chengning-zhang/Simple-TAN-and-Ensemble-TAN/README.md

 "Mutual information tests often take more 95% of the running time of the BN learning process"(Jie Cheng 2013)

 ## Simpler TAN + Ensemble TAN

+It has been proved that learning an optimal Bayesian network is NP-hard(cited).
+In order to avoid the intractable complexity for learning Bayesian networks, we need to impose restrictions on structure of Bayesian network.
+Among numerous algorithms that has been proposed to contruct the Bayesian network structure, The tree-like structure restriction in TAN, is a good trade-off between the model complexity and model performance, therefore, in this work, we consider incorporating contact matrix information by imposing the same tree-like structure restriction in TAN.

+A crucial step of learning the tree structure in TAN is to investigate the attributes interdependence by calculating conditional mutual information.
+However, it does suffer from following drawbacks:
+(a) The training time of TAN is highly dependent on conditional mutual information test, as is shown by analyzing the time complexity of TAN, and it makes things worse when we have large number of attributes features.
+(b) Even though mutual information (MI) is singled out by its information theoretic background and it is sensitive also to dependencies which do not manifest themselves in the covariance, estimating Mutual Information can be difficult and inaccurate especially when attributes are continuous.
+The most straightforward and widespread approach for estimating MI consists in partitioning the supports variables into bins of finite size,

+I(X,Y) \appr I_{binned}(X,Y) = \sum_{ij} p(i,j) log(\frac{p(i,j)}{p_x(i) p_y(j)})

+Where X and Y are two continuous attributes in the training set.
+However, there is no generally accepted method to partition the supports and it makes the learning procedure more complicated.
+Furthermore, this estimator converges to true MI only when the sample size goes to infinity and all bin sizes goes to zero.

+In summary, using conditional mutual information to investigate the interdependence among attributes would not gurantee it learns the true "relationship" among attributes and it can be tedious and computational intensive.

 ### Simpler TAN